madbon/NunitSeleniumFailureTest/README.md

 Expected Results:

--The website should display an error message or provide feedback indicating that a negative quantity is not allowed.
+- The website should display an error message or provide feedback indicating that a negative quantity is not allowed.
--The website should not update the quantity of the product to a negative value.
+- The website should not update the quantity of the product to a negative value.
--The website should retain the previous valid quantity value.
+- The website should retain the previous valid quantity value.

 Application
 1. Visual Studio